Privacy Protection - Legal guidelines

 As a general policy, no personally identifiable information, such as your name, address, or e-mail address, is automatically collected from your visit to the Site.
 However, certain non-personal information is recorded by the standard operation of the Company’s internet servers.
 Information such as the type of browser being used, its operating system, and your IP address is gathered in order to enhance your online experience.

-The Site’s various mailing lists, downloads, special offers, contests, registration forms, and surveys may request that you give us contact information such as your name, mailing and/or e-mail address, demographic information such as your age and gender, and personal preference information such as your preferred software and interests.
+The Site’s various mailing lists, downloads, special offers, contests, registration forms, and surveys may request that you give us contact information such as your name, mailing and/or e-mail address, demographic information.
 Information submitted at the time of submission will be used by the Company only as necessary for our legitimate business interests, including without limitation the improvement of our products, services and the contents of the Site.
-The Company may also share such information with our business and promotional partners to further those interests.
-Personally identifiable information is never sold or leased to any third parties.
-With your permission, we may use your contact information to send you information about our company and products.
-You may always opt-out of receiving future mailings as provided below.
+More tailor-made services or sign ups to retreats or special events may include personal questionnaires which ask about your accessibility needs and and additional support needs you may have.
+This information is used to inform the delivery of a particular service that you have opted into.
+This personal information will never be shared with anyone else or stored on our servers.
+Any personally identifiable information held by True Voice Creations will never be sold, leased or given to any third parties.
+Any opt-ins, purchases or registrations to the mailing list will include you in future communications which may from time to time contain promotional offers of services or products.
+You may always opt-out of receiving future mailings by following the link provided in all emails which are sent out by True Voice Creations.
 The Company does not store any credit card information it may receive in regard to a specific transaction and/or billing arrangement except as necessary to complete and satisfy its rights and obligations with regard to such transaction, billing arrangement, and/or as otherwise authorised by a user.